suculent/thinx-firmware-esp8266/README.md

 # Requirements

 - Arduino IDE or Platform.io
-- Arduino libraries: ArduinoJSON, WiFiManager, ESP8266httpUpdate (to be replaced)
+- Arduino libraries: ArduinoJSON, EAVManager, ESP8266httpUpdate (to be replaced)

 # Work in progress!